Quality Enhancement Plan (QEP) Iteration TWO

 - Earliest start date and release of funds: July 1, 2013 [Preplanning may take place in summer 2013].

 Who’s Reviewing the Proposals?

 The Undergraduate Research Council (URC), with members from across the University, will review the proposals in accordance with the evaluation rubric attached and select projects based on merit and expected contribution to VSU’s QEP.
 The rubric will be used as an initial guide; however, the URC has latitude to select the grouping of proposals that combined puts forth the best overall QEP.
-The URC will select those proposals that contribute best to a comprehensive QEP that meets the SACS requirements and assures institutional success.
+The URC will select those proposals that contribute best to a comprehensive QEP that meets the SACSCOC requirements and assures institutional success.
 Based on overall scores of the reviewers, a rank order and recommendations of proposals will be sent to the Provost and Vice President for Academic Affairs, who is responsible for the ultimate selection of QEP projects.
 The proposal budgets are subject to negotiation and review by the Provost and Vice President for Academic Affairs.